lafka/spew/README.md

    connected to.
 This is to allow clearing up stuff once they die/exit
  - The appliance list.
 This keeps the `ref -> app-state` map.
    App-state is here things given by the appliance runner (ie.
-	`RTFA.Appliances.Shell` or `RTFA.Appliances.Docker`).
+	`Spew.Appliances.Shell` or `Spew.Appliances.Docker`).

 ## @todo - Clustering

-A cluster of RTFA instance can be established.
+A cluster of Spew instance can be established.
 They will then share the registry of running hosts allowing a low-level of orchestration.
-The clustering will rely on Erlangs clustering capabilities and the `RTFA.Appliance` API will act on the cluster as a whole (ie. a host can spawn appliances on other hosts, events will be distributed and the state of all the RTFA instances will be will available on all nodes through gproc.
+The clustering will rely on Erlangs clustering capabilities and the `Spew.Appliance` API will act on the cluster as a whole (ie. a host can spawn appliances on other hosts, events will be distributed and the state of all the Spew instances will be will available on all nodes through gproc.